-Upon successful completion of your training may be able to gain employment in the areas for which you have been trained and prepared.
+Upon successful completion of your training, you may be able to gain employment in the areas for which you have been trained and prepared.

 As stated earlier, we are not able to guarantee you will be employed at the successful conclusion of your training.
 The onus is on you to seek out the available employment opportunities and to successfully complete your training.

-We would appreciate feedback in regard to your opinions, satisfaction, or other views about our operations, policies, procedures, and training delivery and assessment.
+We would appreciate feedback in regard to your opinions, satisfaction, or other views about our operations, policies, procedures, training delivery, and assessment.

 Feedback will be sought through the completion of a Learner Satisfaction Survey provided by us at the conclusion of your training.
 You may also be called upon by the regulating body ASQA (Australian Skills Quality Authority) to complete a survey on our services.